jjidt/vhs/README.md

 DB = PG.connect(:dbname => 'your_database')

-###VHS will dynamically create classes based on your table names in the database
+###run VHS create_classes method and VHS will dynamically create classes based on your table names in the database

+Vhs.create_classes

-if table is 'things'
+**if table is 'things'

-class will be accessible at Vhs::Thing
+***class will be accessible at Vhs::Thing

 ###Create a new item in the 'things' table containing 'name' column in database